-\textbf{(3) Virtual localization and one-loop denominators.} On a Deligne--Mumford stack carrying a torus action and a perfect obstruction theory, Graber--Pandharipande replace the ordinary normal bundle by the virtual normal bundle $N^{\mathrm{vir}}$ and obtain the virtual localization formula \cite{GP}.
-From the present viewpoint, this is again the same mechanism: a supported local term is first forced formally by the vanishing on the open complement, and only then identified geometrically with the virtual Euler-divided contribution on the fixed locus.
-From the viewpoint of supersymmetric localization in quantum field theory, such Euler or virtual Euler denominators are the finite-dimensional shadows of one-loop determinants around the fixed, or more generally BPS, locus \cite{PestunZabzine}.
-The role of $\Loc_Z^{\mathrm{tor}}(c)$ is therefore to isolate, in a model-independent way, the universal categorical precursor of both algebro-geometric localization formulas and their physical one-loop interpretation.
+\textbf{(3) Virtual localisation and one-loop denominators.} On a Deligne--Mumford stack carrying a torus action and a perfect obstruction theory, Graber--Pandharipande replace the ordinary normal bundle by the virtual normal bundle $N^{\mathrm{vir}}$ and obtain the virtual localisation formula \cite{GP}.
+From the present viewpoint, this is again the same pattern: a supported local term is first forced formally by the vanishing on the open complement, and only then identified geometrically with the virtual Euler-divided contribution on the fixed locus.
+From the viewpoint of supersymmetric localisation in quantum field theory, such Euler or virtual Euler denominators are the finite-dimensional shadows of one-loop determinants around the fixed, or more generally BPS, locus \cite{PestunZabzine}.
+The role of $\Loc_Z^{\mathrm{tor}}(c)$ is therefore to isolate, in an intrinsic way, the formal categorical precursor of the algebro-geometric localisation formulae and of their physical one-loop interpretation.